ros-industrial/industrial_ci/doc/index.rst

       gitlab.com ecdsa-sha2-nistp256 RandomKeySequenceRandomKeySequenceRandomKeySequenceRandomKeySequenceRandomKeySequenceRandomKeySequenceRandomKeySequence
       # gitlab.com:22 SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu2.2

 #.
-Add a public key (`refrence <https://docs.gitlab.com/ce/ssh/README.html#deploy-keys>`_) to the private repos your repo accesses.
+Add a public key (reference for `Gitlab <https://docs.gitlab.com/ce/ssh/README.html#deploy-keys>`_ and for `GitHub <https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys>`_) to the private repos your CI jobs accesses.
 You may need to ask the admin of that repo.

 References: